liutikas/liutikas.github.io/_posts/2025-01-12-Kotlin-Library-Friends.md

 e: file:///.../Library.kt:8:19 Cannot access 'class SecretSauce : Any': it is internal in file.
 ```

 That's good!
 Library internal bits should not be accessible to you.

-However, we can bypass these errors with
+However, if we really want we can bypass these errors with
 ```kotlin
 @file:Suppress("INVISIBLE_MEMBER", "INVISIBLE_REFERENCE")
 ```